 - The synthesis and advanced accomplishment across general and specialized studies

-Foster a Sense of the Sacred and of the Dignity of the Human Person, particularly as expressed through the Catholic Tradition, including
+Foster a Sense of the Sacred and of the Dignity of the Human Person, particularly as expressed through the Catholic Tradition, by active engagement with intellectual traditions and living communities, developed by:

 - Recognition of Catholicism’s contribution to the development of the whole person